zzhezz/zzhezz/README.md

-- 👋 Hi, I’m @zzhezz
+👋 Hi, there
-- 👋 My real name is Meiyu.
-Nice to meet you all!
+My name is Meiyu.
+Nice to meet you ~ 💋

 - 👀 I’m interested in C++/frond-end development!
 - 🌱 I’m currently a NYU MSCS student
 - 💞️ I’m looking to find an intern job in 2024 summer.

-- 📫 How to reach me: lu5558762@gmail.com
+📫 Reach me by email or LinkedIn! lu5558762@gmail.com|https://www.linkedin.com/in/meiyu-zhang-04885b24b/

 <!---
 zzhezz/zzhezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.